Optimizing inventory turnover has become essential for organizations aiming to enhance their operational efficiency and profitability.

 Let’s get started.

-The formula for inventory turnover is Inventory Turnover = COGS / Average Inventory.
+Here’s the simple math: Inventory Turnover = COGS / Average Inventory.

 High vs low inventory turnover